SpitfireSatya/asyncify/GettingStarted.md

 # Verification Of Evaluation

+Our artifact reproduces the important data from Section 5, Table 2 (pg.
+17).
-In order to verify the evaluation presented in the paper, a script has been written to perform the transformations based on pre-generated callgraphs.
+We provide a script to perform the transformations based on pre-generated callgraphs.
 The script may take about 40 mins to complete and would present the user with a table containing transformation metrics such as synchronous functions identified, transformed, and related functions transformed.

 The following commands can be used to run this script:
 - Navigate to asyncify